Banner of a team meeting and smiling with a think wording

 Do I need to be in the United States to start the process?

-You do not have to be in the United States to start the process for filing your E-2 Visa.
-There are immigration law firms that provide remote service for your visa application.
+You do not need to be in the United States to start the E-2 process.

 Do I need to travel to the United States before the submission of my E-2 application?